nnesse/glbindify/Readme.md

 		exit(-1);

-The tool places typedefs such as `GLenum`, `GLint`, etc in the `glbindify` namespace and places function bindings and enums in api specific namespaces `glbindify::gl`, `glbindify::wgl`, and `glbindify::glx`.
-For example a call in a traditional C GL API call such as:
+The tool places typedefs such as `GLenum`, `GLint`, etc in the `glbindify` namespace and places functions and enums in the `glbindify` namespace and as well as in the API specific namespaces `glbindify::gl`, `glbindify::wgl`, and `glbindify::glx`.
+For brevity and clarity functions and enum's placed in API specific namespaces are not prefixed with the API name.
+For example a C GL API call such as:

 `glBindTexture(GL_TEXTURE_2D, tex)`

-would translate to
+could be made as:

+`glbindify::gl::BindTexture(glbindify::gl::TEXTURE_2D, tex)`

+or

-`glbindify::gl::BindTexture(gl::TEXTURE_2D, tex)`
+`glbindify::glBindTexture(glbindify::GL_TEXTURE_2D, tex)`

-The namespace encapsuation of `glbindify` avoids colliding with system headers and libraries without resorting to using macros to mangle function names as some loaders do.
-Include a `using namespace glbindify` statement wherever you make GL calls to help limit code verbosity .
+By encapsuating the API's in namespaces `glbindify` avoids colliding with system headers and libraries without resorting to using macros to mangle function names as some loaders do.
+To use `glbindify` with existing GL code include a `using namespace glbindify` statement in your sources.

 Extensions
 ----------